pejmanN/ReactiveTest/TestReactiveUI2/Readme.md

 User Action → Set Temperature → RaiseAndSetIfChanged → Update _temperature → Notify UI → UI Updates

 ```

+and in the weather.razor related file we use`ReactiveComponentBase<T>`,
+`ReactiveComponentBase<T>` is a special base class provided by ReactiveUI.Blazor that automatically handles
+the connection between ReactiveUI's property changes and Blazor's UI updates

 in the weather component if u do:
 ```